 Looking at a Map

 Nearly all truck drivers use navigation systems to help them get to where they need to go.
-However, when truck drivers check maps to determine routes, their attention is temporarily diverted from the task of driving, and they might not respond to changes in the driving scene appropriately.
+But when truck drivers check maps to determine routes, their attention is temporarily diverted from the task of driving, and they might not respond appropriately to changes on the road.

 Some truck drivers multitask by incorporating personal grooming into their driving routine when stopping at intersections.
-It’s possible to become too focused on grooming and fail to observe their surroundings when conditions change, such as the traffic light turning green.
+It’s possible to become too focused on grooming and fail to observe surroundings when conditions change, such as a traffic light turning green.

 Eating and Drinking

-Eating and drinking while driving is dangerous since drivers use their hands to reach for and hold food and beverage items.
-When drivers use their hands to eat or drink instead of holding onto the steering wheel or performing other necessary driving actions, they are more likely to cause truck accidents.
+Eating and drinking while driving is dangerous because drivers use their hands to reach for and hold food and drinks.
+When they do this, instead of holding onto the steering wheel or performing other necessary driving acts, they’re more likely to cause truck accidents.

 Truck drivers can get distracted by their thoughts while driving.
-If they start thinking about anything other than driving safely, they potentially jeopardize other drivers’ and pedestrians’ safety if their thoughts become so intrusive they cannot effectively operate their truck or respond to surrounding circumstances.
+If they start thinking about anything other than driving safely, they potentially jeopardize other drivers’ and pedestrians’ safety.
+This can happen when their thoughts become so intrusive they cannot effectively operate their truck or respond to surrounding circumstances.

 Distracted truck driving can lead to catastrophic and even fatal injuries, including: